Water-Systems-Management-UCM/OpenAg_Docs/source/Dapper/irrigated_nonirrigated_data_split.rst

 :ref:`irrigated land model <IrrigatedPMPDoc>` and what data goes into the :ref:`nonirrigated land model <NonIrrigatedDoc>`.
 The input data contain values for the irrigated acreage and the nonirrigated acreage for each crop within each region.

-When either irrigated or nonirrigated acreage is small for a crop in a region, the model changes its behavior in order to avoid the effects of optimizing small values, which could produce incorrect results.
-Before splitting data between the irrigated and nonirrigated models, it checks the irrigated and nonirrigated acreages for each crop to make sure that they're more than 5% of the total value for the crop.
+If either irrigated or nonirrigated acreage is small for a crop in a region, then the model changes its behavior in order to avoid the effects of optimizing small values, which could produce incorrect results.
+Before splitting data between the irrigated and nonirrigated models, the application checks the irrigated and nonirrigated acreages for each crop to make sure that they are more than 5% of the total value for the crop.
 If the nonirrigated acreage is less than 5% of the total within the region, it will merge the acreage for the nonirrigated acreage with the irrigated acreage and run it through the PMP model.
 Similarly, if the irrigated acreage is less than 5% of the total acreage for the crop in the region, it will merge the irrigated acreage into the nonirrigaged